danielrehner/developer-guidebook/pages/fix-things-twice.md

 ... rinse and repeat about 5 times.
 ```

-What most people don't tell you is that in the real world the causes of problems are multi-faceted,
+What most people don't tell you is the causes of problems are multi-faceted,
-so you're likely to find problems and opportunities for improvement at all levels of this analysis:
+so you're likely to find multiple causes and opportunities for improvement at all levels of this analysis:
 ```
 - Why did this problem happen?
 - Because of item A,